 Mythos-ready Security Program — CISO Playbook

-Operational instrument from The “AI Vulnerability Storm”: Building a “Mythos-ready” Security Program (CSA + SANS + [un]prompted + OWASP Gen AI Security Project, 2026-04-12, v1.0).
+Operational instrument from The “AI Vulnerability Storm”: Building a “Mythos-ready” Security Program (CSA + SANS + Unprompted + OWASP Gen AI Security Project, 2026-04-12, v1.0).
 Designed for “the CISO who needs to walk into a room Monday morning with a plan.”

 The playbook composes three load-bearing artifacts: a 10-question triage instrument, a 13-row draft Risk Register cross-walked to OWASP / MITRE ATLAS / NIST CSF 2.0 / CSA AICM, and an 11-row Priority Actions table with explicit start times and time horizons.
 The 90-day Executive/Board Briefing template follows.

+Minimum viable resilience is the entry tier.
 Before pursuing maturity, achieve minimum viable resilience: realign measurements (cost of exploitation, early detection of compromise, blast radius containment) to a higher tier.
 Many pre-AI program assumptions are now broken — TTE in hours, incident frequency rising, CVE system at scale risk, shadow IT fragmenting central control as Citizen Coders proliferate, threat intelligence lagging behind discovery and exploitation.

 Section 1 — 10 Questions to Understand Your Security Program State and Influence